ENGINEER IN THE WOOD INDUSTRY

 184h

-3 modules to choose from among the 12 specialization subjects, according to the student’s professional project or in accordance with the company
+3 modules to choose from among the 12 specialisation subjects, according to the student’s career plan or in accordance with the company

-Wood bio-refinery Characterizing and developing materials Advice and expertise in wood materials
+Wood bio-refinery Characterising and developing materials Consulting and expertise in wood materials

 Building thermics Environment Energy production